 Anything else you want to say about the program or other topics?

-Getting the Wake Forest MA was one of the best moves I made for my career and life.
+Getting the Wake Forest Masters in Management was one of the best moves I made for my career and life.
 I grew in many unexpected ways over the course of a year and am extremely thankful to have studied the material I did, met the professors that taught me, and collaborated with numerous like-minded peers.

 Here is a link to the Wake Forest Master in Management Program